jdevries3133/nvim_config/PLUGINS.md

 place, including in the status line and inside telescope when searching for things.

+You will need to install one of these special fonts on your machine and configure your terminal to use that font for this plugin to work.

 ## `lewis6991/gitsigns.nvim`

-This provides simple git-related decorations, like highlighting numbers on the sidebar based on the change status.
+This decorates the sidebar based on git changes.

 ## `mfussenegger/nvim-dap`

 This is an implementation of the debugger adapter protocol for neovim.
-It is cursed and fraught, see `./lua/dap_conf.lua` for details, and good luck!
+It took a lot of work for me to figure out how to get this thing to work right, but the investment was very worth it.
+If you look in `./lua/dap_conf.lua`, I go deep on configuring it.
+I have had the most success in JavaScript/TypeScript and Python environments, and to a lesser extent with Rust / C.

+The greatest revelation here is that you can evaluate a selection in the debugger context by highlighting some source code in visual mode and using the shortcut `<space>v`.
+So, you can highlight a symbol, hit `<space>v`, and see the value.
+However, you can _also_ highlight an expression or function call, and you can even tinker with the code inline and `<space>v` some new source code which will be evaluated.
+You can also press `<space>v`, in normal mode to open up a floating window where you can browse all values in scope.

+Another favorite feature is jumping through the evaluation stack.
+A pretty basic debugger feature, but being able to do it in neovim is just so enjoyable.

+I cannot express how nice it is to be able to debug, edit, and inspect code all at the same time and all inside neovim.

 # `mxsdev/nvim-dap-vscode-js`

-Adapter to connect `nvim-dap` with `vscode-js-debug`.
+Adapter to connect `nvim-dap` with `vscode-js-debug`. `vscode-js-debug` is the DAP (debugger) server for Node.js.
+This is the same technology that is used under the hood by VS Code, so it works... well, I wouldn't say great, but exactly as good as VS Code!

 ## `neovim/nvim-lspconfig`